an icon of MPiFY logo to take you straight to chat

 Liquid Glass doesn’t just look better.
 It feels better.
 You sense intention in every shadow and curve.
 Buttons aren’t flat rectangles, they shimmer softly.
 Apps don’t just open, they unfold.
 This is design with emotional weight.
 Apple is making tech feel warm again.
 While some might call this a throwback to skeuomorphism, it’s more accurate to call it a step toward human-centric computing.
 Interfaces that feel less sterile and more alive.
 Design that’s not just functional but expressive.

-Our Theory: Is This Conditioning Us for Spatial Interfaces?
+Is Apple’s Liquid Glass Conditioning Us for Spatial Interfaces?

 Here’s our thought.